Skip to content

 fpsync -h

-Aspera: Aspera is IBM's high-performance file transfer software which allows for the transfer large files and data sets with predictable, reliable and secure delivery regardless of file size or transfer distance from a location that has the aspera transfer server running.
-The NCBI recommend the use of aspera for transfer of data sets from their site.
-The command line client is installed on CHPC at /uufs/chpc.utah.edu/sys/installdir/aspera/3.6.1/connect/bin.
+Aspera: Aspera is IBM's high-performance file transfer software which allows for the transfer of large files and data sets with predictable, reliable and secure delivery regardless of file size or transfer distance from a location that has the aspera transfer server running.
+The NCBI recommends the use of Aspera for transfer of data sets from their site.
+The command line client is available by loading the ascp module.

 ascp --help